 - Buying an established investment property now?
 Today's rules still apply right up until 1 July 2027 — but plan for the loss treatment to change after that if it isn't grandfathered to you.

 - Buying or building new?
-You keep negative gearing and a CGT choice — the proposal is designed to favour you.
+You keep negative gearing and a CGT choice — the new rules are designed to favour you.
+(Full breakdown: why new builds are now the tax-favoured path.)

 - First home buyer?
 None of this changes your path — and less investor competition for new stock may even help.
 (See the first home buyer hub.)